Where's the Drop?: Release

 On March 7, 2018, Zimmerman announced the release of the album, claiming its release on his label, Mau5trap, exclusively on the music streaming service Tidal.
 This caused initial controversy among fans, who disputed the album's exclusive release.
 In response, Zimmerman stated that "Tidal has an exclusive right to stream the music for a period of exclusivity", commenting that "hundreds of humans who need to all get paid worked on this".
 In an interview with Variety, Zimmerman stated that "this album wouldn't even be if it weren't for [Tidal].
 This is what enabled me to do it".
 It was also stated that the album will release on other digital download platforms at a later date, after the exclusivity period expires.

 On March 30, 2018, the album was released on Tidal.
 An upcoming release on vinyl was also announced that day.
 The album was released on other digital download services and vinyl three months later, on June 29, 2018.

 Critical reception

-Christina Hernandez from Dancing Astronaut felt that the album "does just fine without the explosion of bass-backed kicks and loud synthesizers" as referred to in the album's title, instead it "casts [Deadmau5]'s music in a profound, contemplative light through is delicate layers of string, horn, percussion, and piano".
+Christina Hernandez from Dancing Astronaut felt that the album "does just fine without the explosion of bass-backed kicks and loud synthesizers" as referred to in the album's title, instead it "casts [Deadmau5]'s music in a profound, contemplative light through its delicate layers of string, horn, percussion, and piano".